Chart Color Schemes

 Whitsundays was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-In terms of ancestry, the top three groups are English at 27.8%, Australian at 20.3% (lower than the regional average of 26.5%), and Other at 11.2%.
-Some ethnic groups show significant differences in representation: Spanish is overrepresented at 2.6% compared to 0.3% regionally, Hungarian at 0.5% compared to 0.2%, and French at 0.9% compared to 0.5%.
+In terms of ancestry (country of birth of parents), the top three represented groups are English at 27.8%, Australian at 20.3%, which is notably lower than the regional average of 26.5%, and Other at 11.2%.
+There are also notable divergences in the representation of certain other ethnic groups: Spanish is overrepresented at 2.6% compared to 0.3% regionally, Hungarian at 0.5% compared to 0.2%, and French at 0.9% compared to 0.5%.

 Frequently Asked Questions - Diversity